Hi beautiful,

 Foods That Help You Sleep:

-- Turkey is rich in tryptophan, which boosts serotonin and helps you relax.
+- Turkey: Rich in tryptophan, which boosts serotonin and helps you relax.

-- Almonds and spinach are full of magnesium, which relaxes your muscles and makes it easier to fall asleep.
+- Almonds and spinach: Full of magnesium, which relaxes your muscles and helps you fall asleep.

 Foods and Drinks to Avoid at Night:

-When you eat is just as important as what you eat:
+When you eat is just as important as what you eat.
+Eating too close to bedtime causes digestive issues that affect your sleep.

-- Have your last meal at least two to three hours before bed.
+- Eat your last meal at least two to three hours before bed.

 3. Physical Activity and Sleep